-This will not only bring relief and more options to Chinese customers, but also boost collaboration with overseas brands, embassies, and to increase the presence in foreign markets.
+This will not only bring relief and more options to Chinese customers, but also boost collaboration with overseas brands, embassies, and increase the presence in foreign markets.

-Not only are the shipping lead times almost on par with products bought domestically, freight costs are often covered by VIP International, at the same time as the customers can return products within 7 days.
+Not only are the shipping lead times almost on par with products bought domestically, but freight costs are also often covered by VIP International, at the same time as the customers can return products within 7 days.

 It’s working operatively to provide lean delivery services and has so far established 12 warehouses overseas and 11 in China.

 How does the typical customer look like on VIP International?

 Around 80% of the buyers are female.
 Also, a majority of them are born in the ’80 and the ’90s and live in “smaller” cities, referred to as third-tier and fourth-tier cities.

 An outspoken reason why VIP International attracts this kind of buyers is that third-tier and fourth-tier cities don’t have as many physical stores and outlets compared to bigger cities, like Shanghai, Shenzhen, or Beijing.

 Hence, there’s plenty of room for expansion in case Vipshop decides to take on other customer segments, offering new services, and entering new market areas.

 Thanks to being a flash-sale website, Vipshop has got a lot of valuable experience in offering short shipping lead times and lean warehousing services, which can be applied elsewhere.

 A fun fact: In 2017, Vipshop broke the national record when it managed to deliver a parcel in just 13 minutes and 18 seconds after the order was placed!